tonyvict/tp/docs/DeveloperGuide.md

     Use case ends.
 ---

-### **UC-2: Schedule a lesson for a student**
+### **UC02 - Schedule Lesson for Student**

+**System:** ClassRosterPro
+**Use Case:** UC02 - Schedule Lesson for Student **Actor:** Tutor
-**Preconditions:** Student exists in the roster.
+**Preconditions:** Student exists in the roster **Guarantees:** Lesson is scheduled if no overlaps/duplicates and all validations pass

 **MSS:**

-1. Tutor types `schedule 1 start/14:00 end/15:00 date/2025-09-20 sub/science`.
+1. Tutor enters schedule command with lesson details.
-2. System validates index, time format (HH:mm), date format (YYYY-MM-DD), and time validity.
+2. ClassRosterPro validates index, time format, date format, and time validity.
-3. System checks for overlapping lessons on the same date.
+3. ClassRosterPro checks for overlapping lessons on the same date.
-4. System saves and confirms the lesson.
+4. ClassRosterPro saves and confirms the lesson.
+   Use case ends.

 **Extensions:**

 * 2a.
+ClassRosterPro detects invalid time format.
-Invalid time format → error "Invalid start/end time format.
+  * 2a1.
+ClassRosterPro shows "Invalid start/end time format.
 Use HH:mm".

+    Use case ends.
 * 2b.
-Invalid time values (e.g., 24:01) → error "Invalid time.
+ClassRosterPro detects invalid time values.
+  * 2b1.
+ClassRosterPro shows "Invalid time.
 Hours must be 00-23 and minutes must be 00-59".

+    Use case ends.
 * 2c.
+ClassRosterPro detects invalid date format.
-Invalid date format → error "Invalid date format.
+   * 2c1.
+ClassRosterPro shows "Invalid date format.
 Use YYYY-MM-DD".

+     Use case ends.
 * 2d.
-Invalid date values (e.g., 2025-11-31) → error "Invalid date.
+ClassRosterPro detects invalid date values (e.g., 2025-11-31).
+   * 2d1.
+ClassRosterPro shows "Invalid date.
 Ensure the day is valid for the given month and year".

+     Use case ends.
 * 2e.
-End time ≤ start time → error "End time must be after start time".
+ClassRosterPro detects end time ≤ start time.
+   * 2e1.
+ClassRosterPro shows "End time must be after start time".

+     Use case ends.
+* 2f.
+ClassRosterPro detects missing required fields.
+   * 2f1.
+ClassRosterPro shows error message indicating which fields are missing.

+     Use case ends.
 * 3a.
-Lesson overlaps with existing lesson → reject with "This lesson overlaps with an existing lesson".
+ClassRosterPro detects lesson overlaps with existing lesson.
+   * 3a1.
+ClassRosterPro shows "This lesson overlaps with an existing lesson".

+     Use case ends.
 * 3b.
+ClassRosterPro detects duplicate lesson (exact match).
-Lesson duplicates an existing one → reject with "This lesson already exists".
+   * 3b1.
+ClassRosterPro shows "This lesson already exists".

+     Use case ends.
 ---

-### **UC-3: Record attendance for a specific lesson**
+### **UC03 - Record Attendance for Lesson**

+**System:** ClassRosterPro
+**Use Case:** UC03 - Record Attendance for Lesson **Actor:** Tutor
-**Preconditions:** Student exists with at least one scheduled lesson.
+**Preconditions:** Student exists with at least one scheduled lesson **Guarantees:** Attendance is recorded if both indices are valid and lesson isn't already marked

 **MSS:**